-When considering in-house training, there are many established curricula that can be used.
-These curricula often have documented course instruction notes, which help to ensure consistency.
-Training records that prove what training was provided should be maintained and may be required by local authorities.
-Staff that are not food handlers may also need instruction, supervision or training.
+Other staff that are not food handlers may also need instruction, supervision or training.
 These staff may include custodians, sanitation crews, maintenance workers and any other support staff who have access to the operation.
 These staff should be trained in basic food safety concepts as part of their initial job training.